Saint Rosalia

-Biography
+Life

 Rosalia was born of a Norman noble family that claimed descent from Charlemagne.
 Devoutly religious, she retired to live as a hermit in a cave on Mount Pellegrino, where she died alone in 1166.
 Tradition says that she was led to the cave by two angels.
 On the cave wall she wrote "I, Rosalia, daughter of Sinibald, Lord of [Monte] delle Rose, and Quisquina, have taken the resolution to live in this cave for the love of my Lord, Jesus Christ."

 1624 plague

 In 1624, a plague beset Palermo.
 During this hardship Rosalia reportedly appeared first to a sick woman, then to a hunter, to whom she indicated where her remains were to be found.
 She ordered him to bring her bones to Palermo and have them carried in procession through the city.

 The hunter climbed the mountain and found her bones in the cave as described.
 He did what she had asked in the apparition.
 After her remains were carried around the city three times, the plague ceased.
-After this Rosalia was venerated as the patron saint of Palermo, and a sanctuary was built in the cave where her remains were discovered.
+After this Rosalia was venerated as the patroness saint of Palermo, and a sanctuary was built in the cave where her remains were discovered.

 Her post-1624 iconography is dominated by the work of the Flemish painter Anthony van Dyck, who was trapped in the city during the 1624–1625 quarantine, during which time he produced five paintings of Rosalia, now in Madrid, Houston, London, New York and Palermo itself.
 In 1629 he also produced Saint Rosalia Interceding for the City of Palermo and Coronation of Saint Rosalia to assist Jesuit efforts to spread devotion to her beyond Sicily.

-Controversy about the bones

-In 1825, geologist William Buckland was in Palermo during his honeymoon and asked to see the bones of Rosalia.
-After an examination of the relics the geologist determined them to be "non-human", in fact he declared the relic was actually the bones of a goat.

-According to Buckland, priests said that Rosalia would not let him see her remains because he was not a Catholic Christian, and locked the relics away from people's eyes.

 Veneration

-The feast of Saint Rosalia is on 4 September.

 In Palermo, the Festino di Santa Rosalia is held each year on 14 July, and continues into the next day.
 It is a major social and religious event in the city.

+The feastday of St. Rosalia is on 4 September.

 The devotion to Santa Rosalia is widespread among the large and mainly Hindu Tamil community of Sri Lankan origin settled in Palermo.

 On 4 September, a tradition of walking barefoot from Palermo up to the Sanctuary of Santa Rosalia high up on Mount Pellegrino is observed in honor of Rosalia.
 In Italian-American communities in the United States, the July feast is generally dedicated to Our Lady of Mount Carmel while the September feast, beginning in August, brings large numbers of visitors annually to the Bensonhurst section of Brooklyn in New York City.

+Santa Rosalia is venerated as the patroness of the Italian sardine fishing fleet in Monterey, California.

+Also, although St. Rosalia lived in a period after the Great Schism, some Orthodox faithful today recognise and venerate her as a saint.